 What happens to any assets that were gifted during the marriage or civil partnership?

 Any assets that were gifted during the marriage are considered unconditional gifts.
 This means that it is assumed that these gifts were given with no other consideration and that it was intended for the other person to keep the benefit from it.
 These can include an engagement ring, a wedding ring, any other jewellery, cash gifts and other tangible possessions.
 It's unlikely a person can ask for these back once a divorce has been finalised, as these gifts would be considered to belong to the other party.

 What happens to any assets that we bought together during the marriage or civil partnership?

 Any assets acquired jointly during the marriage or civil partnership are assumed to be owned in equal shares.
-This means that if there is no proof as to who bought the asset and with whose money, then the courts are likely to infer that the asset is owned equally.
+This means that if there is no proof as to who bought the asset and with whose money, the courts are likely to infer that the asset is owned equally.
 It will be up to the individual parties to either split the assets equally or negotiate who will get what.
 You may find that a family mediation service is required to help the parties if there is disagreement over a particularly valuable asset (eg a car, a pet or expensive furniture).
-For further information, read Mediation.
+For more information, read Mediation.

 Changing your will

 Divorce and dissolution have the effect of completely removing the former spouse or civil partner from the will.
 Therefore, if your spouse or civil partner was given a large part of the estate to inherit and, in the event that they died, there would be no one to inherit the assets.
 These assets would then pass back into their estate.
 This may make your will unworkable.
 As a result, after a divorce or dissolution, you should either review your existing will or create a new one.